 Vintage Rolex watches have watch hands that corrode.
-Modern Rolex watches have white gold for hands and indices such that they do not corrode.
+But modern Rolex watches have white gold for hands and indices such that they do not corrode.

 6. 1926 : Rolex introduces the first waterproof case called the “Oyster”

-Rolex was also the first watch company to create a truly waterproof watch creating an “Oyster” case that has a screw-in caseback, pressure fitted case, and a screw-in crown.
+Rolex was also the first watch company to create a truly water resistant watch creating an “Oyster” case that has a screw-in caseback, pressure fitted case, and a screw-in crown.

-You can change the time and set the date anytime with a Rolex
+7. You can change the time and set the date anytime with a Rolex “Quickset” mechanism

 Unlike many other Swiss mechanical wristwatches where one should not set the time or date between 10:00 PM and 2:00AM when the date mechanism is engaged, Rolex “Quickset” date mechanism allows for changing the time and date at any time.

-Rolex is the longest single continuous ownership of any Swiss watch company.
+8. Rolex is the longest single continuous ownership of any Swiss watch company

 Rolex history shows that the Company has been owned by the same two families (and its successor trusts) for its entire existence.
 During this time the company has been lead by only 5 chief executives creating stability for the company.

-Rolex introduces their first model that displays the day and date in 1956
+9. 1956: Rolex introduces their first Day-Date model that displays the day and date

 Rolex is the first company to have both the Day and Date progress simultaneously precisely at midnight every 24 hours.
 In fact, this watch also spelled out the days of the week in 26 languages.

 11. All Rolex watches have a Breguet overcoil

-The brains of your watch is the escapement (combination of the hairspring and balance wheel) and is considered the heartbeat of the watch.
+The brains of your watch is the escapement (combination of the hairspring and balance wheel).
+Also, Rolex considers this the heartbeat of the watch.
 The hairspring oscillates back and forth rapidly telling your watch how many ticks per second to move.
-A Breguet overcoil allows the hairspring to work better at tomes of low mainspring power.
+Additionally, a Breguet overcoil allows the hairspring to work better at times of low mainspring power.